 - Unicellular, filament, blade structure.

-- Have diffuse growth pattern.
+- Have a diffuse growth pattern.

 - Simple life histories.